Filtrations of D-modules along semi-invariant functions: Introduction

 \subsection{Filtrations on affine spherical varieties}

-By a classical argument based on Luna's slice theorem, the analysis can be reduced to the case where $X$ is a \emph{multiplicity-free space} - that is, a representation of $G$ such that $X$ has a dense orbit (equivalently, finitely many orbits) under the action of a Borel subgroup of $G$.
+Next, we focus on the case when $X$ is a (smooth) affine spherical variety.
+By a classical argument based on Luna's slice theorem, our study of filtrations on equivariant $\sD$-modules can readily be reduced to the case where $X$ is a \emph{multiplicity-free space} - that is, a representation of $G$ such that $X$ has a dense orbit (equivalently, finitely many orbits) under the action of a Borel subgroup of $G$.
+Such spaces have received considerable interest, and are classified by the works of Kac \cite{Kac}, Brion \cite{Brion}, Benson-Ratcliff \cite{class1}, Leahy \cite{class2}.
+They are important due to Roger Howe's philosophy that many results in invariant theory can be traced back to multiplicity-free spaces.
+An example of this that is particularly relevant to our paper is the Capelli identity \cite{howeumeda}.
+Another work displaying some unique features of multiplicity-free spaces from the point of view of $\sD$-modules is \cite{LW19}.

 Let $f$ be a semi-invariant function with respect to $G$ of weight $\sigma$, $\cS$ a simple equivariant $\sD$-module whose support is not contained in $f^{-1}(0)$, and set $\mathcal{M} = \cS_f$, its localization along $f$.
 The multiplicity-free assumption on $X$ implies that $\mathcal{M}$ is also multiplicity-free - that is, \emph{each} non-zero isotypic component $\cM_\lambda$ is irreducible.
 In this setup, the results from Section \ref{sec:1.1} hold for each isotypic component \emph{without} requiring $\mathrm{supp}(\cS)=X$.

 Consider the decomposition

 where $\Lambda(\mathcal{M})$ is the set of integral dominant weights indexing the finite-dimensional irreducible $G$-modules, and $U_\lambda=\cM_\lambda$.
 Let $b_{\lambda}(s)=\prod (s+\lambda_i)$, as in Proposition \ref{prop:bfunirred}.